Approximation results regarding the multiple-output mixture of linear experts model: Discussion and conclusions

 Finally, we note that Theorems \ref{thm: Univariate case Norets}\textendash \ref{thm: Denseness of Mean} do not provide rates, regarding the reduction of approximation error as functions of $q$ and $n$.
 Rate results would require stronger assumptions on the space of approximands.
-For example, we may utilize the results of \cite{Zeevi1998} in order to obtain an approximation rate for functional approximations from the class $\mathcal{M}_{q}\left(\mathbb{X}\right)$, under the additional assumption that the MO approximand is a member of some appropriate Sobolev space.
-Similarly, using the results of \cite{Jiang1999a}, we may obtain approximation rates for conditional approximations from the class $\mathcal{L}_{q}\left(\mathbb{X}\right)$, under the additional assumptions that the approximand univariate conditional PDFs satisfy are restricted to affine-dependence structures, with respect to the input vector.
-We leave the establishment of these interesting results to the future.
+For example, we may utilize the results of \citet{Zeevi1998} in order to obtain an approximation rate for functional approximations from the class $\mathcal{M}_{q}\left(\mathbb{X}\right)$, under the additional assumption that the MO approximand is a member of some appropriate Sobolev space.
+Similarly, using the results of \citet{Jiang1999a}, we may obtain approximation rates for conditional approximations from the class $\mathcal{L}_{q}\left(\mathbb{X}\right)$, under the additional assumptions that the approximand univariate conditional PDFs satisfy are restricted to affine-dependence structures, with respect to the input vector.

+In this paper, we sought to prove the most general results that were available, regarding the approximation capability of the Gaussian gated MoLE model.
+As such, we do not wish to impose more assumptions than is strictly necessary in order to establish meaningful theorems.
+We leave the establishment of further interesting results that may require more stringent assumptions to the future.